-Best Used Dirt Bike For Beginners To Start Riding
+Best Used Dirt Bikes For Beginners That Are Cheap & Reliable

 New to dirt bike riding or just getting back into off-road after a long break?
 New dirt bikes are expensive, and they’re going to get scratches anyway.
 That’s why I want to show you in this article what’s the best used dirt bike for beginners.

 How much should I spend on a dirt bike?

 If you’re in the U.S. and are looking to buy your first dirt bike, you should spend at least 500 dollars, but you don’t need a bike that costs more than 3000.